-Cashmere comes from goats which are mostly grown up within Asian areas such as Mongolia, Tibet, Northern India, Iran and Southwest China.
-Cashmere is an extremely soft, expensive wool that is commonly used in shawls, jumpers and cardigans.
+What is cashmere?
+Cashmere is a fiber obtained from cashmere goats, pashmina goats, and some other breeds of goat.
+It comes from goats which are mostly grown up within Asian areas such as Mongolia, Tibet, Northern India, Iran and Southwest China.
+It has been used to make yarn, textiles and clothing for hundreds of years.
+It is an extremely soft, expensive wool that is commonly used in shawls, jumpers and cardigans.

 It grows when the weather getting cold in winter, it falls off when the weather turns warm in spring.
 It naturally adapts to the climate and belongs to a rare special animal fiber.

 The name Cashmere is derived from the location Kashmir, where the fiber was originally produced in the 13th century.
 Kashmir region contains several territories that are controlled by India, Pakistan, and China.
 With a very high altitude, the temperature there is lower than in other places.

 Between the 17th to 18 century, A French men, Napoleon, had a war in the Kashmir area, when the war ended, he brought one Kashmir shawl to his wife, then the cashmere began to be popular in Europe.

 It quickly turned into a symbol of fashionable living across Europe.
 It has been a must-have for most fashion aficionados in the wardrobes of rich and royal families in the west since the 18th century.